 So you should monitor how many calories each bird eats per day.
 You can use feed scales to measure food intake accurately.
 Also, keep an eye on the amount of litter your hens lay daily.

 Chickens require plenty of water to maintain good health.
 Water helps regulate internal temperature and keeps blood circulating properly throughout the body.
-Without proper water supply, chickens’ metabolism slows down, causing dehydration.
+Without a proper water supply, chickens’ metabolism slows down, causing dehydration.
 Dehydration can affect the immune system making chickens vulnerable to diseases.
-Make sure your chickens always have access to freshwater.
+Make sure your chickens always have access to fresh water.

-Chickens usually consume less than 10% of their total energy requirements from dietary fibre.
-Dietary fibres help reduce intestinal gas formation and improve nutrient absorption.
+Chickens usually consume less than 10% of their total energy requirements from dietary fiber.
+Dietary fibers help reduce intestinal gas formation and improve nutrient absorption.
 Fibre also promotes healthy gut flora.

-However, most commercial poultry feeds contain very little dietary fibre.
-Therefore, you should provide your chickens with foods that are rich in dietary fibre.
-For example, wheat bran contains about 20 grams of dietary fibre per 100-gram serving.
+However, most commercial poultry feeds contain very little dietary fiber.
+Therefore, you should provide your chickens with foods that are rich in dietary fiber.
+For example, wheat bran contains about 20 grams of dietary fiber per 100-gram serving.

 Conclusion

-In a nutshell, chickens produce both solid and liquid faeces.
-Solid faecal matter consists mostly of undigested plant material, while liquid faecal matter includes bacteria, enzymes, hormones, vitamins, minerals, and electrolytes.
+In a nutshell, chickens produce both solid and liquid feces.
+Solid fecal matter consists mostly of undigested plant material, while liquid fecal matter includes bacteria, enzymes, hormones, vitamins, minerals, and electrolytes.
 Chickens eliminate these materials using two different methods.

-First, they pass solid faeces out of their digestive tract without any assistance.
-Second, they push liquid faeces out of their rectum using muscular contractions called defecation.
+First, they pass solid feces out of their digestive tract without any assistance.
+Second, they push liquid feces out of their rectum using muscular contractions called defecation.
 Both types of elimination occur simultaneously when chickens need to poop and/or pee.